Best five cities for dentists

-These were the three key questions we asked in coming up with the list.
+These are the three key questions we asked in coming up with the list:

-1. What can dentists earn in the city?
+1. How much can dentists earn in this city?

-We ranked the best cities for dentists based on the average annual pay.
-Income is likely the most important factor people consider when starting their career or relocating elsewhere.
+We ranked the best cities for dentists based on average annual pay.
+Income is often the most important factor people consider when starting their careers or relocating elsewhere.
 A high salary in an expensive city, however, may be less attractive than a lower salary in an affordable town.
 Our next metric takes affordability into consideration.

 2. How affordable is it to live in this city?

-Now that we have the average salary, we’ll look next at the cost of living.
+After average salary, we looked at the cost of living.
 The cost of living is a measure of how far earnings can be stretched.
 Cities with lower cost of living index numbers ranked higher in our study.
-For example, the average city is benchmarked at 100.
-A city with a cost of living index of 188, such as Honolulu, would mean that generally speaking, living expenses are 88 percent more expensive compared to the average city.
+The average city is benchmarked at 100.
+A city with a cost of living index of 188, such as Honolulu, would have living expenses are 88 percent more expensive compared to the average city, generally speaking.

 3. What is the location quotient for dentists in the city?

-A place with a high average salary and low cost of living may seem perfect, but job opportunities may be limited.
-Our third factor accounts for this by favoring cities with high location quotients.
-Location quotient measures the concentration of dentists in an area as a percentage of all occupations, and then compares that to the national average.
+A city with a high average salary and low cost of living may seem ideal, but not if job opportunities are limited.
+Our third factor accounts for employment prospects by favoring cities with high location quotients.
+Location quotient measures the concentration of dentists in an area as a percentage of all occupations, and compares that to the national average.
 We interpret a higher location quotient to mean a relatively higher demand for a dentist's services.